cornerstonejs/cornerstone3D/packages/docs/docs/concepts/cornerstone-core/volumes.md

   imageIds?: Array<string>
-  /** volume referencedVolumeId (if it is derived from another volume) */ referencedVolumeId?: string // if volume is derived from another volume /** method to convert the volume data in the volume cache, to separate images in the image cache */ convertToCornerstoneImage?: (
+  /** volume referencedVolumeId (if it is derived from another volume) */ referencedVolumeId?: string // if volume is derived from another volume }
-    imageId: string,
-    imageIdIndex: number
-  ) => IImageLoadObject
-}
 ```